Ditectrev/Microsoft-Azure-AZ-800-Windows-Server-Hybrid-Administrator-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Server1: | Set-Item.
 Server4: Enable-ServerManagerStandardUserRemoting.
 - [x] Server1: Start-Service.
 Server4: Enable-PSRemoting.

 ### You have a Microsoft 365 E5 subscription that contains the groups shown in the following table.Which groups can be members of Group1 and Group4?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.

 ![Question 152](images/question152.jpg)